 Criminal Rehabilitation (Permanent Solution)

-• Fee varies based on your inadmissibility classification — see your Admissibility Report for your specific tier and fee
+- ✓ Fee varies based on your inadmissibility classification, see your Admissibility Breakdown for your tier and fee

 See the full guide at Criminal Rehabilitation.